toUpperCase78/formula1-datasets/README.md

 ## Current & Future Plans

-**2025 Season is underway!** This means new datasets are presented and updated over time, especially when grands prix are completed this season.
+**2026 Season has started!** With 11 teams and 22 drivers, as well as new car regulations, we are all ready for the great show!
+This also means new datasets and updates will be processed, after each completed grands prix.

-At last, I finally published the **2024 Season analyses** and is now accessible!
-The next thing is to prepare the **2023 Season analyses** in the most reasonable time possible.
+Meanwhile, I'm on my way to publish the **2025 Season Analysis** in any time.

-Meanwhile, although not carried out yet, the older season analyses might be revised for improved visuals.
+Besides, there might be re-organization of all files for better handling of this repo.

-Besides, there exist all race results of 2013-2018 seasons right now, contained in a separate folder and retroactively more previous seasons will be uploaded some time.
+Morover, I'm still aware that race results of previous seasons haven't been extended yet (limited to 2013-2018), as they were contained in a separate folder.
+I have the plan to add more seasons in my free time possible.